trustnaga/cms-azure-policy/README.md

 # Azure Policy Terraform Project

-This project provides a set of Terraform modules to deploy Azure Policies at different levels, including Management Groups and Subscriptions.
+This project provides a set of Terraform modules to deploy Azure Policies at different levels, including Management Groups , Subscriptions  & Resource group.
 It also includes the capability to create exceptions for policies at various scopes.

 ## Project Structure